Bishara10/Network-Data-Analysis-Project/README.md

 # Network Data Analysis Project
-With markov vlustering algorithm and Kmeans for sub clustering
+With Markov Clustering algorithm and Kmeans for sub clustering